johnpapa/react-book-repo/testing/testing.md

 What about libs like `lodash` or `jquery`, things that are not modules that we created but is dependant on?
 We can create mocks for those at the highest level by creating a `__mocks__` directory.

+There is a lot more that can be said about mocking, for more details check out the documentation [Mocking docs](https://facebook.github.io/jest/docs/en/mock-functions.html)

 ## Coverage
 We have come to the final section in this chapter.
 This is about realizing how much of our code is covered by tests.
 To check this we just run: